api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

   ::: tab Read & Learn
   1. Navigate to the **Governance** page.

-  Here you can browse and write proposals, view the treasury and delegate your votes.
-The **Active proposals** list displays all proposals open for voting.
-There are two types of proposals, primary and secondary.
-Primary proposals require an absolute majority vote while secondary proposals require a 15% vote to pass.
-For each proposal in the list you can see the title, proposal type, vote deadline and vote status.
+  > Here you can browse and create proposals, view the treasury, and delegate your votes. **Active proposals** lists all proposals open for voting.

+  > There are two types of proposals, primary and secondary.
+Primary proposals require an absolute majority vote, while secondary proposals require a 15% vote to pass.
+For each proposal in the list you can see the title, proposal type, vote deadline, and vote status.

-  To view additional details click on the desired proposal.
-In addition to the information from the list item selected, the detail view shows your vote delegation status and a **Summary** section with the details of the proposal.
+  > To view additional details click on the desired proposal.
+The detail view shows your vote delegation status and a **Summary** section with the details of the proposal.

-  2. To view previous governance proposals select **History** in the navigation bar.
+  2. To view previous governance proposals, navigate to the  **History** page.

   > Proposals in the history list have either been executed or rejected.
   :::